Normal range of motion (ROM) values

 How is joint range of motion measured?

 In degrees, with a goniometer or inclinometer aligned to the joint axis — or a smartphone goniometer app that reads the phone's gravity-referenced motion sensor.
 The joint is moved from neutral to end range and the angle is read off the scale.
+See how an iPhone works as a goniometer for the sensor method in detail.

 References